corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 #### Two Phase Finality

-From Corda 4.11 on, the finality protocol has changed to improve resilience and recoverability.
+The Two Phase Finality protocol was introduced to improve resilience and recoverability.

 For information on the changes to `FinalityFlow` and `ReceiveFinalityFlow`, see [API Flows: Two Phase Finality]({{< relref "cordapps/api-flows.md#two-phase-finality" >}}).